-All Financial Assets and Liabilities held by the Combined Authority are due to mature in less than 12 months so Fair Value is assumed to be the carrying amount.
-The input level in the fair value hierarchy is Level 1 for all Financial Assets held.
+All Financial Assets and Liabilities held by the Combined Authority are assessed for Fair Value and are therefore held at the the carrying amount.
+The input level in the fair value hierarchy is Level 1 for all Financial Assets held except the Medtech shares which are Level 2.